0xbluemoon/Chrove_protocol/README.md

 # Why Chrove

-Chrove is invented to create an anonymously ordering and autonomous service.
+Nearly all kinds of internet service requir client to register an account.
+But client's information are often leaked because of careless engineer and other reason.
+We believe user real name and bill adderss is not necessary in some case.
+So Chrove is invented to create an anonymously ordering and automatically delivery service.

 As vendor, you put your service info on a smart contract.
 Nobody can remove it.
 You wonâ€™t lose your customer even if you change domain or IP because people only remember smart contract.
 People pay you crypto currency.
 No bill on bank account or credit card.